 The Authority establishes maximum sales price limits (except in the case of Fannie Mae Mortgage Loans, FHA Streamline Refinance Loans) and WA Streamline Refinance Loans) and maximum annual gross income limits which vary depending principally upon location within Virginia.
-The Authority sets such income and sales price limits to conform the Authority's single family program to the Authority's mission and, to encourage the use of the Authority's Mortgage Credit Certificate programs, all of the Authority's current maximum sales price limits and maximum annual gross income limits comply with the limits currently established by the Internal Revenue Service pursuant to the Code for Mortgage Credit Certificates.
+The Authority sets such income and sales price limits to conform the Authority's single family program to the Authority's mission and, to encourage the use of the Authority's Mortgage Credit Certificate programs, all of the Authority's current maximum sales price limits and maximum annual gross income limits comply with the limits currently established by the Internal Revenue Service pursuant to the Code for Mortgage Credit Certificate programs and start financing single family mortgage loans, in part, with new Tax-Exempt Bonds.
+When that happens, the Authority will set such income and sales price limits to conform to the Code with regard to Tax-Exempt Bond financing.
+The Authority can give no assurance, at this point, of how much of the Authority's single family program will be financed with Tax-Exempt Bond proceeds.
 The maximum sales price limits so established by the Internal Revenue Service are currently calculated based on the maximum principal amounts of mortgage loans that FHA will insure.
 For the Fannie Mae Mortgage Loans, the Authority applies the above described maximum income limits and limits the principal amount of such loans to the maximum loan amount permitted by Fannie Mae but does not apply any maximum sales prices.